whyna-debug/Avobo/readme.md

 <a href="https://github.com/wahyunaa/avobo"><img src="https://github.com/Wahyunaa/avobo/blob/main/zNf_assets/avobo.png" width="250"/></a>

 # Avobo
-Avobo is a game where the aim is to guess which one is not a bomb</p>
+Avobo is a game where the aim is to guess which one is not a bomb

 ## Required
 - `Python3`